 The Department is located within the Claire Trevor School of the Arts campus.
 The Music & Media Building (MM) contains the Department Office and most faculty and staff offices, teaching studios, and classrooms, as well as rehearsal spaces, several practice rooms, a percussion studio, a keyboard laboratory, and various other specialized spaces.
 Additional practice rooms are located in the Mesa Office Building (building #59 on campus map).

 Winifred Smith Hall, named for one of the Department's most generous donors, provides an intimate recital space with seating for approximately 200 patrons.
 Smith Hall contains the Oberbergen Pipe Organ and a nine-foot concert grand piano.
 Home to the annual Chamber Music Series, the facility is also used for student recitals and various other small-group performances.

 The Irvine Barclay Theater, located only a few minutes' walk from the School of the Arts complex, is a joint venture of the University and the City of Irvine.
 Each year the Department schedules several events in this beautiful facility, including selected performances of the University Symphony.

-The Gassmann Electronic Music Studio, located in 20 Mesa Arts Building, is a state-of-the-art Macintosh-based studio for digital recording and MIDI composition, named for School of the Arts benefactor, composer Remi Gassmann.
+The Gassmann Electronic Music Studio, located in 103 Music and Media Building, is a Macintosh-based studio for digital recording and MIDI composition, named for School of the Arts benefactor, composer Remi Gassmann.

 The REALab (Realtime Experimental Audio Laboratory), located in 216 Music and Media Building, is a laboratory for research and creative activity in the use of computers in live musical performance, including realtime audio processing, sound spatialization, networked performance, interactivity, and alternative computer-mediated instruments.